Snake River (St. Croix River tributary): Culture

-The Snake and the Knife rivers served as the main waterway to connect the St. Croix River with Mille Lacs Lake.
-As recorded by Henry Schoolcraft, Chief Kappamappa made his home at Chengwatana at the mouth of the Snake.
-A stream near the outlet of Pokegama Lake is called Mission Creek, for a Presbyterian mission which brought the first printing press to Minnesota, to print literature in the Ojibwe language.
-During the treaty-making periods, this river was inhabited by the Biitan-akiing-enabijig ("Border-sitters") who were both Ojibwa and Dakota.
+During an earlier period, this river was inhabited by the Biitan-akiing-enabijig ("Border-sitters") who were both Ojibwa and Dakota.
 The Biitan-akiing-enabijig had numerous internal skirmishes as they defined themselves as either Ojibwa or Dakota, giving a false perspective that the Mdewakanton Dakota Sioux and Ojibwa Nations were at constant war.
-Eventually, the Biitan-akiing-enabijig who defined themselves as Ojibwa became part of the St. Croix Band of Lake Superior Chippewa, and the Snake River sub-band subsequently became part of the St. Croix Chippewa Indians of Minnesota, one of the four constituent tribes of the Mille Lacs Band of Ojibwe.
+Eventually, the Biitan-akiing-enabijig who defined themselves as Ojibwa became part of the St. Croix Band of Lake Superior Chippewa, and the Snake River sub-band(s) subsequently became part of the St. Croix Chippewa Indians of Minnesota, one of the four constituent tribes of the Mille Lacs Band of Ojibwe.

 The North West Company fur trade post was established on the river in 1804, near present Pine City.
 The post was used for several years, then abandoned and destroyed in a fire.
 The site was later rediscovered and excavated.
 The rowhouse and palisade fence were reconstructed and opened up as a living history museum in 1970.

 Together with Cross Lake and the Knife River, the 1757 edition of the Mitchell Map identifies this river system as "Portage River" as it served as the waterway that connected the St. Croix River with Mille Lacs Lake and the upper Mississippi River, via a short portage.